WololoRC/django_for_beginners/README.md

-# django_for_beginners
+# Learning the  django freamwork. #

-Learning the  django freamwork.
+A respository to work on the projects of the book 'Django for Beginners' from William S.Vincet